 The warm weather has brought out some of our reptilian friends and so has begun the customary panic-attacks from people who don’t understand nor like snakes, not to mention the screams of “BROWN SNAKE” for any little critter that happens to have a slightly brownish tinge.

 “Personally, I love snakes!
 They are the most perfect product of millions of years of evolution on the planet – they are quiet and clean, they mind their own business and they perform a free pest extermination service.
 They don’t dig up the garden, they don’t wake you up at 5am with loud noises and they don’t eat from the veggie patch.”

 Snakes are beginning to wake up, so we need to be mindful when working on our outdoor projects where there is heavy vegetation or long grass.
-Many of our project sites across the inland western regions like the Western Sydney Airport and Sydney Gateway, even Newcastle and Defence sites which reach higher temperatures in Spring and Summer.
+Projects sites across the inland western regions like the Western Sydney Airport and Sydney Gateway, even Newcastle and Defence sites which reach higher temperatures in Spring and Summer.

 Snakes are a very big and important part of nature.
 Without them, we would be overrun with rodents, many of which carry diseases that are harmful to us and our pets.
 We teach our kids to appreciate the cuteness of joeys, feathery chicks learning to fly and spiky echidnas munching on ants and termites so why do we teach them to fear snakes?

 It is wise to teach children to be cautious and respectful of snakes, but please don’t make them paranoid.
 Children who have an appreciation and respect for snakes are much more likely to be safe around them than those who fear them.